qmk/qmk_firmware/keyboards/cannonkeys/db60/readme.md

     make cannonkeys/db60/j02:default

-DB60s were also shipped with Bakeneko keyboards.
+DB60s were shipped with Bakeneko keyboards.
+This variant has cutouts along the top and bottom to support O-ring gasket mounting.
 To build these, you can use this command:

     make cannonkeys/db60/rev2:default